Skip to main content

 Insulin resistance emerges when the body’s cells become less sensitive to insulin’s signals, leading to higher blood sugar levels.

 Progesterone enters this picture as another powerful hormonal messenger, primarily associated with the female reproductive cycle and pregnancy.
 Its role, however, extends far beyond reproduction, influencing mood, sleep, and, critically, metabolism.
-Progesterone’s interaction with the is where the complexity begins.
+Progesterone’s interaction with the insulin signaling pathway is where the complexity begins.
 The body produces and recognizes a very specific molecule ∞ bioidentical progesterone.

 Its molecular structure is a perfect fit for its receptors, allowing it to deliver its intended messages with clarity.
 Many therapeutic protocols, however, have historically used synthetic versions called progestins.
 These molecules are designed to mimic progesterone but possess different molecular structures.
 This structural difference, though subtle, can lead to different messages being delivered at the cellular level, which is a foundational concept in understanding its metabolic impact.